History and Mission

 FIT was founded in 1944 to prepare men and women for work in the fashion industry as it grew in size and scope.
 Seven years later, FIT became the second community college of the State University of New York and the first in New York City to grant the Associate in Applied Science degree.
 As the curricula expanded beyond fashion to include business, communications, and design, the college’s degree offerings also expanded.
 In 1975, an amendment to the education law of New York State was approved, permitting FIT to confer Bachelor of Fine Arts and Bachelor of Science degrees.
 Four years later, another amendment authorized the granting of master’s degrees, and the first master’s programs were introduced in 1985.

-FIT now offers its students 48 degree programs in a range of design and business fields, including fashion, that have made New York City their focal point.
+FIT now offers 48 degree programs in a range of design and business fields, including fashion, that have made New York City their focal point.
 Students who come to the college to study these specialized programs are goal-oriented, setting their sights high in their chosen fields of study.
 Today, approximately 9,000 U.S. and international students are enrolled in FIT’s diverse curricula, attending classes day and evening, year-round, online and on campus, in New York City, throughout the country, and around the world.